 If becoming a mechanic is something you’re interested in, you probably already know how physically demanding the job can be.
-Those who enjoy working with their hands and are eager to master the necessary tools will find the experience tremendously rewarding.
+However, those who enjoy working with their hands and are eager to master the necessary tools will find the experience tremendously rewarding.

 A technician serves on cars, vehicles, trucks, and related transportation and material-moving vehicles.
 Although, some technicians perform comprehensive maintenance and repairs, while others practice in tires, engines, brakes, or onboard computers.
 Indeed, a high school diploma is the minimum education requirement for mechanics.

 Despite this, many companies prefer to hire mechanics who have earned an auto mechanic certification in automotive technology or a closely related field.
 In addition, mechanics can earn voluntary certification to enhance job opportunities.
-The median salary, according to the BLS in 2021, is $42,090.
+According to the BLS, in 2021, the median salary is $42,090.

 High school students can earn a bachelor’s degree or an associate degree in automotive technology at numerous community colleges worldwide.
 Nonetheless, this process will take approximately two years to complete and include classroom education and hands-on teaching.

 A career as an automotive mechanic honestly revolves around maintenance, repairs, diagnostic testing, and inspections of various car parts.
 Indeed, to become a mechanic, one could implement standard automobiles, vans, sports cars, light trucks, giant construction vehicles, and more.

 On the other hand, automotive technicians generally train to operate with computer systems and like devices to discover problems.
 This means that professionals in the area will be well-versed in everything, from brakes and engine building to fuel and ignition to electronics and power trains.

 As an aspirant, you first need to earn a high school diploma or GED.
 Then, these credentials are wanted to enter a certificate or degree program.
 For example, the Automotive Youth Education Services (AYES) program is available to high school students in some areas around the country.